nrwl/nx/docs/shared/plugins/tooling-plugin.md

   },
 ];

-async function createNodesInternal(configFilePath, options, context) {
+async function createNodesInternal(
+  configFilePath: string,
+  options: AstroPluginOptions,
+  context: CreateNodesContextV2
+) {
   const projectRoot = dirname(configFilePath);

   // Do not create a project if package.json or project.json isn't there.